 There was no note of Mrs. Roosevelt’s reaction.

 Sources: “Mrs. Horatio Rubens Denies That She and Her Husband Have Separated,” Syracuse Herald, June 15, 1908; “Did Not Invite Woman to Her Home,” Syracuse Journal, June 15, 1908; “Held Woman’s Trunks,” New York Times, October 21, 1912.

 The waitresses in all their glory.
 You will find their names and a bit of history here.

-On the dining room wall, horns said to be imported from Italy in 1875 by Charles Krebs for his Lake View House, and then passed down to his son, Fred Krebs, to adorn his establishment.
+On the dining room wall, horns said to have been imported from Italy in 1875 by Charles Krebs for his Lake View House, and then passed down to his son, Fred Krebs.
 My thanks to Gard Lorey for the loan of Pictorial History of Skaneateles (1980) from which this was taken.